 Protect yourself by hiring a Licensed Home Inspector to inspect your potential new home.
-If you identify problems, have the landlord or seller correct them before you move in, or even consider moving elsewhere.
+If you identify problems, have the landlord or seller correct them before the moving company delivers all your boxes into the new home / when you consider moving elsewhere.

 - Check for exhaust fans in bathrooms and kitchens.
 If there are no vents, do the kitchen and bathrooms have at least one window in each room?
 Does the stovetop have a hood vented outside?
 Does the clothes dryer vent outside?
 Do all vents exhaust to the outside of the building, and not in attics or crawlspaces?

 - Look for obvious mold growth throughout the house, including attics, basements and crawlspaces, and around the foundation outside.
 See if there are many plants close to the house, particularly if they are damp and rotting.
 They are a potential source of biological pollutants.
 Downspouts from roof gutters should route water away from the building.

 - Look for stains on the walls, floor or carpet (including any carpet over concrete floors) as evidence of previous flooding or moisture problems.
 Is there moisture on windows and surfaces?
 Are there signs of leaks or seepage in the basement?

 - Look for rotted building materials, which may suggest moisture or water damage.

 - If you or anyone else in the family has a pet allergy, ask if any pets have lived in the home.

 - Examine the design of the building.
 Remember that in cold climates, overhanging areas, rooms over unheated garages, and closets on outside walls may be prone to problems with biological pollutants.